katallaxie/katallaxie.dev/content/experience/digitalocean.md

 company: "DigitalOcean"
 location: "Berlin, Germany"
 duration: "2018-2019"
+summary: Building network products in the cloud ☁️ for developers and startups.
 ---

 ### Moved back to Jena, joined an 175 year old technology leader 🦄